rkokkelk/todo.txt-ext/README.md

 * Categories set to DEV & Home
 * Title containing *foobar @PR*

-Offcourse the Todo.txt file will contain the exact line as entered into Thunderbird.
+Offcourse the Todo.txt file will contain the exact line as entered into Thunderbird including a creation date.

 # Thanks